ankraft/ACME-oneM2M-CSE/README.md

 ## Changes

-Please see the [Changelog](CHANGELOG.md) and this [discussion](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/131) for a detailed list of changes.
+Please see the [Changelog](CHANGELOG.md) and this [discussion](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/157) for a detailed list of changes.

 ### Highlights in this release
-- The CSE can now be installed via pip: `pip install acmecse`
-- ACME CSE got its own domain: [https://acmecse.net](https://acmecse.net)
-- The working directory for the CSE can now be changed.

 ### Improvements
-- Lots of small improvements and bug fixes.

 ### Breaking Changes
-- Moved the *init* directory to the acme module.
-- Moved the *acme.ini.default* file to the new *init* directory location.

 ### What to expect in the next release